gfe--gluten free easily

 I’ve already shared my Quick and Easy New England Clam Chowder, which is both gluten free and dairy free, here.
 That recipe was based on another favorite in the gfe household—Baked Potato Soup.
 And while we love Chicken Corn Chowder, that recipe is shared fairly often online.
 However, I’ve never seen Tuna Chowder shared, so I decided to share that seasonal soup—with a Seafood Chowder variation.

-I found the original version of this Tuna Chowder recipe in The Tightwad Gazette newsletter of May 1994.
-Yes, long ago.
-(FYI—The original recipe is also included in the overall compilation, The Complete Tightwad Gazette, of Amy Dacyczyn’s great, but long-ceased newsletters.)
-I shared it with my good friend, Lisa, and she made it before I had a chance to try it.
-The original called for a cup of cheese, but Lisa tasted it before and after adding the cheese and said that the cheese didn’t really much flavor or color appeal to the chowder (the carrots alone add a lovely golden orange hue).
-Now how often does that happen that cheese is not needed?
-Not often per my experience, but score one for the dairy-free set!
+I shared the recipe with my good friend, Lisa, and she made it before I had a chance to try it.
+The original called for a cup of cheese, but Lisa tasted it before and after adding the cheese and said that the cheese really didn’t add much flavor or color appeal to the chowder (the carrots alone add a lovely golden orange hue).

 Lisa also added potatoes, which just makes sense for any chowder recipe, plus, potatoes can often add extra thickness and creaminess to dishes—another plus for those who are dairy free.
-I use your basic garden-variety Russet potatoes in this chowder (which are actually full of antioxidants as it turns out) but I bet this recipe would be lovely when made with Yukon Gold potatoes.
-The original recipe made more of a soup and, again, I wanted a chowder so I reduced the milk amount.
-We eat tuna, but not every day and sometimes not even once a week because of mercury concerns.
-However, if you don’t eat tuna at all, you can substitute canned or fresh salmon (or another fish of your choice).
+I often use your basic garden-variety Russet potatoes in this chowder (which as it turns out are actually full of antioxidants) but this recipe is also really lovely when made with Yukon Gold potatoes.
+Their creamy texture and golden color only serve to enhance this Seafood Chowder.

-The rest of the ingredients in this soup are also ones I always have on hand and, hopefully, you do, too.
+The rest of the ingredients in this soup are also ones that I always have on hand and, hopefully, you do, too.
 And you can leave it as tuna chowder or you can turn this recipe into Seafood Chowder.
 While I enjoy it as tuna chowder, Mr. GFE thinks the tuna flavor alone is too strong and he’s a tuna fan, so please keep that in mind if you are not.

 To make him happy, I often add in up to a pound of shrimp and two strips of bacon.
 Oh, the sacrifices a dutiful wife must make!
+Haha.

 Mr. GFE’s assessment of my latest gluten-free Seafood Chowder … “absolutely delicious … put this on the menu and that’s all they’ll order.
 How can you beat seafood soup?”
 Indeed.